Dymantic/laravel-instagram-feed/README.md

 ### Getting the feed

+`Profile::feed($limit = 20)`

 Once you have an authenticated profile, you may call the `feed()` method on that profile.
 The first time the method is called the feed will be fetched from Instagram and it will the be cached forever.
 Consequent calls to the `feed()` method will simply fetch from the cache.
 The `feed()` method can be safely called without worrying about exceptions and errors, if something goes wrong, you will just receive an empty collection.

+##### Setting limits, and cache

+You can set the limit for the returned media items by passing your limit to the feed method.
+So if you want a limit of 66, you would do: `$profile->feed(66)`.
+The accepted range is 1 to 100.
+Once your feed has been fetched, it will be cached, and this result is what will be returned when future calls to the feed methods are made.
+This means if you want to increase your limit, for example to 88, you will have to call `$profile->refreshFeed(88)`

 The feed will be a Laravel collection of items that have the following structure: